top of page

 Where are your offices located?

-We have two San Francisco locations: 2024 Divisadero Street and 1734 Fillmore Street.
+We have two San Francisco locations: One in Lower Pacific Heights2024 Divisadero Street and one near Japantown 1734 Fillmore Street.
 Both offices are welcoming spaces designed for comfort and confidentiality.

 “Authenticity is the daily practice of letting go of who we think we're supposed to be and embracing who we actually are.
 Choosing authenticity means cultivating the courage to be imperfect, to set boundaries, and to be vulnerable.”